 In the kitchen I strive to be as sustainable as possible.
 I’m a big advocate of no waste in the kitchen.
 Just like life, I believe food is full circle.

-You can learn more about what I offer as a plant based chef by checking out my services page.
+You can learn more about what I offer as a vegan chef by checking out my services page.
 Let’s work together!